marcoeg/etrap/onboarding.md

 Open the explorer for more info: https://testnet.nearblocks.io/txns/jcLBEL2yZxn1pC1uhnywRcUePFpjSSHpo43rXrpHeop ''
 ```

-A script with a unction to check if a transaction succeeded with usage example is in `test_tx_succeed.sh`
+A script to check if a transaction with the new account succeeded is in `test_tx_succeed.sh`

 Example:
 ```